pgagnidze/ena/NOTES.md

 Execute the [input.ena](./example/input.ena) for the input program. `input.ena` has comments to explain the syntax briefly.

 Check out the new [sysinfo.ena](./example/sysinfo.ena) program that shows various system informations for Linux and Darwin os.

+Check out the [Wiki](https://github.com/pgagnidze/ena/wiki/Enadoc) for more details about the Ena syntax.

 **Summary of modifications:**
 - Optional statement separator (;)